akihikodaki/dts/test_plans/short_live_test_plan.rst

     echo quit | time ./app/dpdk-testpmd -c 0x3 -n 4 --huge-dir /mnt/huge -- -i

-2. Get the time stats of the startup
+2. Get the time stats of the startup.

-3. Repeat step 1~2 for at least 5 times to get the average
+3. Repeat step 1~2 for at least 5 times to get the average.

 Test Case 3: Clean up with Signal -- testpmd
 --------------------------------------------